da4all/da4all.github.io/_cards/what-is-data-slidedeck.md

   - Defining Data
 sample_resource: true

-title: "What is Data?
-SlideDeck"
+title: "What is Data SlideDeck"

 teaser: >
   This slideshow assembles quotes that define data from different perspectives, sources, and fields of inquiry.